mli/new-docs/python/guide/module/gluon/nn.md

 <!-- adapted from diveintodeeplearning -->

-The previous chapters have seen us move from designing single neurons to entire layers of neurons.
+As network complexity increases, we move from designing single to entire layers of neurons.

 Neural network designs like [ResNet-152](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/He_Deep_Residual_Learning_CVPR_2016_paper.pdf) have a fair degree of regularity.
 They consist of *blocks* of repeated (or at least similarly designed) layers; these blocks then form the basis of more